-ELEMENT DESCRIPTION AMOUNT Practical help and support in completing an online licence application The charge made when it is necessary for an Officer to sit with the applicant to help them complete their licence application online. £50 Request for written report and plans The charge made when a written report and/or plan is requested in connection with preapplication advice about an HMO. £75 Missed or cancelled visit or inspection The charge made when a licence applicant fails to attend a pre-arranged HMO inspection or cancels a pre-arranged inspection with less than 24 hours' notice. £60 Service of an Improvement Notice or a Suspended Improvement Notice The charge made when it is necessary for the Council to serve an Improvement Notice or Suspended Improvement Notice because the owner or landlord has failed to engage with the Council or it is unlikely that a pre-formal process will result in a satisfactory resolution. £400 Service of a Prohibition Order The charge made when it is necessary for the Council to serve a Prohibition Order because all or part of the property cannot be occupied safely and resolution cannot be achieved by way of an informal agreement. £400 Service of an Emergency Prohibition Order The charge made when it is necessary for the Council to serve an Emergency Prohibition Order because there is an imminent risk of serious harm to the health and safety of the occupier(s) in all or part of the property. £450 Emergency Remedial Action The charge made when it is necessary for the Council to undertake Emergency Remedial Action because there is an immediate risk of serious harm to the health and safety of occupier(s) in all or part of the property. £400 plus the cost of the works Works in Default The charge made when it is necessary for the Council to carry out works because the owner or landlord of the property has failed to comply with a statutory notice and, on its own, prosecution would not ensure the health and safety of the occupier(s).
+ELEMENT DESCRIPTION AMOUNT Practical help and support in completing an online licence application The charge made when it is necessary for an Officer to sit with the applicant to help them complete their licence application online. £75 + VAT Viewing of Public HMO Register The charge made when it is necessary for an Officer to assist the viewing of the Public HMO Register for more than 30 minutes. £75 + VAT for each hour or part thereof (excluding the first 30 minutes which are free) Pre-application inspection The charge made when a pre-application inspection is carried out (at the request of a landlord / owner) before an HMO licence application is submitted. £150 + VAT Missed or cancelled pre-application inspection The charge made when a landlord / owner fails to attend a pre-arranged HMO inspection or cancels a pre-arranged inspection with less than 24 hours' notice. £75 + VAT Variation to an existing HMO Licence The charge made when any material changes are required to an existing HMO licence £120 Service of an Improvement Notice or a Suspended Improvement Notice The charge made when it is necessary for the Council to serve an Improvement Notice or Suspended Improvement Notice because the owner or landlord has failed to engage with the Council or it is unlikely that a pre-formal process will result in a satisfactory resolution. £450 Service of a Prohibition Order The charge made when it is necessary for the Council to serve a Prohibition Order because all or part of the property cannot be occupied safely and resolution cannot be achieved by way of an informal agreement. £450 Service of an Emergency Prohibition Order The charge made when it is necessary for the Council to serve an Emergency Prohibition Order because there is an imminent risk of serious harm to the health and safety of the occupier(s) in all or part of the property. £500 Request to remove or revoke a Prohibition or Emergency The charge made when the Council is requested to revoke or remove prohibition / emergency prohibition orders - this will always entail a visit to the premises. £225

+Prohibition Order ELEMENT DESCRIPTION AMOUNT Emergency Remedial Action The charge made when it is necessary for the Council to undertake Emergency Remedial Action because there is an immediate risk of serious harm to the health and safety of occupier(s) in all or part of the property. £440 + VAT plus the cost of the works Works in Default The charge made when it is necessary for the Council to carry out works because the owner or landlord of the property has failed to comply with a statutory notice and, on its own, prosecution would not ensure the health and safety of the occupier(s).
 The full cost of the works will be recovered in line with the relevant statutory provisions, a land charge will be placed on the property and the debt will be pursued.
 If interest can be charged while the debt remains unpaid, this will be added to the debt.
-Cost of the works plus a charge of £250 + VAT or 15% of the cost of the works + VAT (whichever is the greater) Immigration Compliance Visit & Report The charge made when the Council is asked to provide a report on the suitability of a home to accommodate someone from abroad who is applying to reside in the UK. £200
+Cost of the works plus a charge of £300 + VAT or 15% of the cost of the works + VAT (whichever is the greater) Immigration Compliance Visit & Report The charge made when the Council is asked to provide a report on the suitability of a home to accommodate someone from abroad who is applying to reside in the UK. £225 + VAT